A macabre look at Thai prisons past

-No Thai holiday would be complete without white sandy beaches, glittering temples and … jail cells?
-Occupying a former prison in an old city location, Bangkok’s Corrections Museum offers an unnerving yet fascinating journey through the history of Thai prisons and the many forms of torture once carried out in them.
+Occupying a former prison that now sits inside a public park, the Corrections Museum offers an unnerving yet fascinating journey through the history of Thai prisons and the many forms of torture once carried out in them.
 Beware—this is not for the faint of heart.

 This former maximum security prison was built in 1890 by decree of King Rama V, who apparently modelled it after the British-run prisons then found in Singapore.
-After a relatively brief but brutal period of operation, the inmates were gradually shifted to the now-notorious Bang Khwang maximum security prison in Nonthaburi, affectionately known as the “Bangkok Hilton”.
+After a relatively brief but brutal period of operation, the inmates were gradually shifted to the now-notorious Bang Khwang Prison in Nonthaburi, affectionately known as the “Bangkok Hilton”.

 Most of the former prison site was reborn in the 1990s as Romaneenat Park, a tranquil slice of inner-city green where joggers and mothers pushing strollers have replaced horrendous forms of torture.
-On the park’s eastern fringe, however, one of the original cell blocks, the prison wall with watchtowers at either end, and two buildings that once housed prison offices have all been preserved.
-In them you’ll find a disturbingly well-put-together and elaborate collection of penal-related relics and exhibits.
+On the park’s eastern fringe, one of the original cell blocks, the prison wall with watchtowers and two buildings that once housed prison offices have all been preserved.
+In them you’ll find a disturbingly comprehensive collection of penal-related relics and exhibits.

-One exhibit displays a rattan ball that’s barely big enough to fit a prisoner inside and is outfitted with long, sharp steel nails protruding inwards.
-With the unlucky subject bound firmly by the wrists and ankles inside, this bloody “man-ball” was kicked around by a team of elephants in a ghoulish round of soccer.
-Other nightmare-inducing torture tools include a long and narrow coffin-like box that was fitted with a prisoner and then left to bake in the sun, and a “Temple Pressing Tool”, which requires no further explanation.
+One exhibit displays a rattan ball that’s barely big enough to fit a prisoner inside, outfitted with sharp steel nails protruding inwards.
+With the unlucky subject bound by the wrists and ankles inside, this bloody “man-ball” was kicked around by a team of elephants in a ghoulish round of soccer.
+Other nightmare-inducing tools include a long and narrow coffin-like box that was fitted with a prisoner and then left to bake in the sun, and a “temple pressing tool”, which requires no further explanation.

 Less dreadful exhibits include old prison guard uniforms, crude knives and other weapons used by prisoners during escape attempts, and examples of actual narcotics that have been confiscated in more recent times.
 The museum contains prison memorabilia from throughout the kingdom, past and present.

-Passing a real human skeleton encased in glass, visitors then climb a stairwell to the museum’s final three showrooms.
-While one of them displays exquisite furniture made by prisoners, the other two are dedicated to the Thai “art” of execution.
-You’ll see how a lone machine gunner executed prisoners from 1934 to 2003, when Thailand finally switched to lethal injection.
-Prior to ’34, execution was an elaborate ceremony of flowers, swords and spirits, and this is the eerily compelling subject of the final room.
+Passing a real human skeleton encased in glass, visitors then climb a stairwell to the museum’s final three showrooms dedicated to the Thai “art” of execution.
+Here you’ll see how a lone machine gunner executed prisoners from 1934 to 2003, when Thailand finally switched to lethal injection, and how execution once involved an elaborate ceremony of flower garlands, swords and spirits.

-The Corrections Museum is located on Mahachai Road, in the western part of Romaneenart Park, and a half-kilometre southeast of Wat Suthat.
-A taxi or tuk tuk from the Grand Palace should cost around 60 baht.
+The Corrections Museum is located on Mahachai Road, in the western part of Romaneenart Park, and a half-km southeast of Wat Suthat.